 Even if it were an ego trip, think about it this way.
 Would you like to read 100 pages written by your one of your grandparents or great-grandparents?
 Of course you would!
 Would you care if that person came across as someone with an inflated ego?
 Probably not.
 It is the connection and continuity between generations that is important and what grounds us in the community that is our own family.

 There is really no reason to miss out on sharing your legacy with your family.
 If you need help getting started, try downloading my free memoir-writing worksheet.

-If you prefer to talk about it, book a free consultation (scroll to bottom of the page) with me.
+If you prefer to talk about it don't hesitate to call 215-645-7766 or email me at clemence @memoirsandmore.com.
 Whether or not we end up working together, I’m sure you’ll find it useful to discuss what you have in mind.